BenjiWuff/about/README.md

 **Time Zone:** GMT

 ## How I work
-* When I need tom concentrate, I listen to music.
+* When I need to concentrate, I listen to music.
 * I prefer to work individually, but I also love pairing!

 ## Times I work